SDK overview

 | Backend, AI agents, batch render, edge boxes | Python | On-device | GA |

-| Native Mac, iPad, iPhone apps | Swift / Apple | On-device | GA |
+| Native Mac, iPad, iPhone apps | Swift / Apple | On-device | Preview |

-| Native Android apps | Android (Kotlin) | On-device | Beta |
+| Native Android apps | Android / Kotlin | On-device | Beta |

 | Browser & Node web clients | JavaScript / TS | Cloud client | Preview |

-| Native app ↔ server avatar over WebRTC, or Python voice agent with a face | LiveKit (Apple + Python) | Cloud / hybrid | Built on the GA bindings |
+| Native app ↔ server avatar over WebRTC, or Python voice agent with a face | LiveKit (Apple + Python) | Cloud / hybrid | Built on the bindings |

 If you are not sure, start with the Python SDK or the no-code CLI.